What are a taxpayer’s provisional tax obligations in their first year of trading?

 Please take note of the different criteria for individuals and companies/trusts.
 This catches taxpayers out.

-IR may charge interest (see the current rate here) on the number of provisional tax payments a taxpayer could have made during the first year of trading if you meet the new provisional taxpayer criteria.
+Inland Revenue will charge interest (see the current rate here) on the number of provisional tax payments a taxpayer could have made in their first year of business if they meet the new provisional taxpayer criteria.

 Of course, that number depends on the date on which their business starts trading.

-For someone with a 31 March balance date, refer to the table below.
+For someone with a 31 March balance date, refer to the table below:

-Before 29 July Three (28 Aug, 15 Jan and 7 May)
+Before 29 July Three 28 Aug, 15 Jan and 7 May

-On/after 29 July but before 16 December Two (15 Jan and 7 May)
+29 July – 15 Dec Two 15 Jan and 7 May

-These dates will differ if your balance date isn’t 31 March or you file GST returns on a six-monthly basis.
+These dates will differ if your balance date isn’t 31 March or if you file GST returns on a six-monthly basis.

 So, what happens if you meet the new provisional taxpayer criteria in your first year of trading?

-Well, put simply, IR will divide your RIT for the year by the number of instalments you were liable to pay per the table above.
+Well, put simply, Inland Revenue will divide your tax liability (RIT) for the year by the number of instalments you were liable to pay per the table above.

 For instance, say your business starts trading on 1 October and your RIT for the year was $69,000.

-IR will charge interest from two provisional tax dates: 15 January and 7 May.
-The amount on which interest will accrue at each date will be $34,500.
+IR will charge interest from two provisional tax payment dates: 15 January and 7 May.
+The amount on which interest will accrue at each due date will be $34,500.

-Reducing exposure to IR interest
+Reducing exposure to Inland Revenue interest

-Taxpayers may wish to make provisional tax payments in their first year of trading to mitigate their exposure to IR interest if they expect their RIT is going to be $60,000 or more.
+Taxpayers may wish to pay provisional tax in their first year of trading to mitigate their exposure to IR interest if they expect their RIT to be $60,000 or more.

-If they are an individual or a partner in a partnership and meet certain criteria, they may also get an early payment discount of 6.7 percent on these payments.
+If they are an individual or a partner in a partnership and meet certain criteria, they may also get an early payment discount of 6.3%.
+This is provided they make voluntary payments before their tax date and haven’t been obligated to pay provisional tax in the current or previous four years.

 This article has been written in general terms only.
 You should not rely upon this to provide specific information without also obtaining appropriate professional advice after detailed examination of your situation.